Move (Taemin song)

 "Move" is a song recorded by South Korean singer Taemin for his 2017 album of the same name.
-The song was composed and produced by Curtis A. Richardson, Adien Lewis and Angélique Cinélu, with lyrics written by Seo Ji-eum.
+The song was composed and arranged by Curtis A. Richardson, Adien Lewis and Angélique Cinélu, with lyrics written by Seo Ji-eum.
 It was released on October 16, 2017, through SM Entertainment as the album's lead single.
 "Move" is a sultry, bass-driven pop R&B song that has been praised by critics for its blurring of gender boundaries.
 It has been credited with popularising genderless performance styles amongst male K-pop idols.

 The song is noted for its distinctive choreography, which went viral following a live performance at Seoul Fashion Week, inspiring covers from fans and celebrities alike.
 This is often referred to as "Move disease".
 In recognition of his performance, Taemin won the award for Best Dance Performance Solo at the 2017 Mnet Asian Music Awards.

 Background and release

 On September 28, 2017, SM Entertainment announced the upcoming release of Taemin's second Korean-language studio album, Move, led by the single of the same name.
 It had been a year and a half since his last release, Press It.
 Taemin first showcased the song at his concert, Off-Sick, on October 15, 2017, before releasing it alongside the album the next day.
 "Move" was not originally intended as the lead single, but Taemin chose it over album track "Love", feeling that the latter would not allow him to show his identity.
 "I could have chosen a safer route and done music that’s more popular in K-pop, but I wanted to expand its musical spectrum, to stand out from the rest, and create something that could bring out my identity more," Taemin reflected.

 Taemin promoted the song with a performance at Seoul Fashion Week, in what W named as the standout moment of the season.
 An online video of this performance later went viral, prompting covers from a wide range of people.
 This became known as "Move disease".
 Taemin continued his promotions with performances at M Countdown, Music Bank and Inkigayo.